About Your Bladder Surgery With a Continent Cutaneous Diversion

 Moving to your hospital room

-You’ll probably stay in the PACU overnight.
-After your stay in the PACU, a staff member will take you to your hospital room.
+You will probably stay in the PACU overnight.
+How long you stay depends on the type of surgery you had.
+A staff member will bring you to your hospital room after your stay in the PACU.

 In your hospital room

 The length of time you’re in the hospital after your surgery depends on your recovery.
-Some people leave after 3 to 4 days, while other people stay longer.
-Your nurse will teach you how to recover after your surgery.
+Most people stay in the hospital for 3 to 4 days.

 Moving around and walking